giovanettanyc/FuckTwitter/README.md

 # Support

-I allow tickets in German but prefer English if you can speak it, so everyone can understand.
+I allow tickets in Italian but prefer English so everyone can understand and it can show up if people search for issues.
-Feel free to ping me on Discord about a new Issue, I am not that much on GitHub: arm_11813
+Email me if it needs to be fixed.
+Again, can't guarantee I'll maintain this.
+Fork to your heart's content.

 # FAQ